fmi08icds/Groupwork/Group3/presentation.md

  - Optimal line be reducing S(a)
 -  $a^*=arg\ \min_a{S(a)}\Rightarrow \nabla S(a)=0$
 - Problems:
-    - Heavily influcened by outlies
+    - Heavily influenced by outlies
     - Tends to overfit
 ---
 # 2. Our Dataset